Covered by NYDaily News. Las Vegas man accused of threatening a prominent attorney and making vile remarks.

 Punishments for the Various Degrees of Grand Larceny

-Each degree of grand larceny comes with different punishments if a conviction if successful.
+Each degree of grand larceny comes with different punishments if a conviction is successful.
 Grand larceny in the fourth degree is punishable by up to four years in prison.
 Grand larceny in the third degree is punishable by up to seven years in prison.
 Grand larceny in the second degree is punishable by up to 15 years in prison.
 And finally, grand larceny in the first degree is punishable by up to 25 years in prison.

 A Reputable Attorney Can Help

-If you have been convicted in a grand larceny crime in the State of New York, only a trusted attorney who deals with white collar crimes can help you.
+If you have been convicted of a grand larceny crime in the State of New York, only a trusted attorney who deals with white collar crimes can help you.
 Furthermore, it’s always worth seeking out this help as you may be able to have your charges lifted or reduced with the help of a great lawyer.
 Contact Spodek Law Group to learn more.

-Larceny is another word for theft, and within the judicial system, theft can be defined as the taking and carrying away of someone else’s property without their permission and with the intent of permanently depriving that person or party of their property.
+Larceny is another word for theft, and within the judicial system, theft can be defined as taking and carrying away someone else’s property without their permission and with the intent of permanently depriving that person or party of their property.
 There are two main types of larceny: grand larceny or grand theft and petit larceny or petit theft.
 You may also see petit theft referred to as petty theft.

 You Have Defense Options With Petit Larceny

-There are always defensibly positions that you and your legal defense can take when it comes to larceny charges.
+There are always defensible positions that you and your legal defense can take when it comes to larceny charges.
 First, there is claiming right or ownership of the property that was taken.
 On some occasions, charges are brought against someone who took property that they thought they owned.
 This is not easy to defend on your own, however.
 It’s not as easy as simply saying that you thought the property was yours, so you took it.
 More evidence and a clear explanation of your arguments would need to be presented in court, and this is where it is useful to have a quality lawyer on your side.

 Another defense in a petit larceny case is intoxication.
 In some cases, it may be possible to defend theft charges brought against a defendant if they are able to prove that they were intoxicated at the time of the petit theft.
 This will not take away any wrongdoing in some cases, but it can sometimes lower charges if your lawyer is highly experienced and has the ability to clearly explain your stance.
-For example, if a defendant was intoxicated when they took a bicycle home after a night out with friends And that bicycle turned out not to be theirs, they may be charged with petit larceny, but if it was only a mistake because of intoxication, charges may be dropped or lowered because of this defense.
+For example, if a defendant was intoxicated when they took a bicycle home after a night out with friends and that bicycle turned out not to be theirs, they may be charged with petit larceny, but if it was only a mistake because of intoxication, charges may be dropped or lowered because of this defense.

 Finally, another common and viable defense in the face of petit larceny charges is the return of property.
-Offering to return property or turning it right away may not lower or eradicate charges altogether, but it can help your case and help you to be more sympathetic in court.
+Offering to return property or turning it in right away may not lower or eradicate charges altogether, but it can help your case and help you to be more sympathetic in court.
 Furthermore, proving that you only wanted to borrow the property and then return it may help your case as well.

 Finding a Lawyer Who Can Help You